Lately, meditation has become the trendiest new thing. Everyone’s talking about it, practicing it, and praising its benefits.

 You can start with 2-3 minutes a day, and then, after a few days, go up to 5.
 And if that satisfies you then stay there.
-On a regular basis, 5-10 minutes a day are enough, otherwise the practice might turn into a burden.
+Regularly, 5-10 minutes a day are enough, otherwise, the practice might turn into a burden.

-From time to time, especially at moment of emotional turmoil, you may find it helpful to meditate for longer periods of time, more than once a day, to go out into nature to meditate, or to join a meditation group.
+From time to time, especially at moments of emotional turmoil, you may find it helpful to meditate for longer periods, more than once a day, to go out into nature to meditate, or to join a meditation group.

 Meditation in Everyday Life

 In addition to the exercises mentioned so far, you can use whatever action you do anyway as a ground for practice.
 For example, if you have to complete a task at work, rather than complaining in your head or out loud that it’s not interesting enough, give it your full attention and do it in the best possible way.